 Tiger Photography Safari

 Most people start in natural history photography as an extension of an existing interest.
 The big problem is that almost all wildlife is wary, and some of it is dangerous too.
-It is all too easy to become so obsessed with getting a picture that you fail to notice the Tiger's mate that is stalking you: it may sound melodramatic, but it does happen, specially with scorpions and snakes.
+It is all too easy to become so obsessed with getting a picture that you fail to notice the Tiger’s mate that is stalking you: it may sound melodramatic, but it does happen, especially with scorpions and snakes.

 The outstanding riches of Indian Wildlife, which compare favorably with African fauna, are perhaps not sufficiently realized.
 Tiger is the spirit of the Indian jungle.
 Even his distant roar or an alarm call of some animal announcing his presence, charges the whole environment of the Jungle with excitement.
 Acute sensitivity, secretiveness and the ability to surprise; untiring perseverance, agility in attack, the tenacity to follow and the strength to overpower are the qualities necessary in a successful predator.
 The Tiger possesses them all in extraordinary measure.
-He is the symbol of India's wilderness and its National Heritage Species.
-His lithe majesty, powerful muscles rippling under a tawny coat, his symmetry and mesmerizing gaze is a tantalizing beacon to those who want to capture this unmatchable beauty on their lens.
-Tiger was ruthlessly hunted during the Raj, and in the sixties by the dealers in the fashion trade.
+He is the symbol of India’s wilderness and its National Heritage Species.
+His lithe majesty, powerful muscles rippling under a tawny coat, his symmetry and mesmerizing gaze is a tantalizing beacon to those who want to capture this on matchable beauty on their lens.
+The tiger was ruthlessly hunted during the Raj, and in the sixties by the dealers in the fashion trade.
 Human encroachment upon his habitat and the killing of his prey species further endangered his survival.

 To assist in Conservation of this magnificent feline we have joined hands with “Care for the Wild International” wherein a part of our revenue will be donated through Care for the Wild International to the National parks in India.
 Care for the Wild International has spent over £170,000 on vehicles and equipment, which are used to protect wild tigers in India.